 Bias: Hyper-Partisan Left

-Compare the scores of MSNBC: The Last Word with Lawrence O'Donnell to other sources on our free Interactive Media Bias Chart.
+Compare the scores of CNN: Don Lemon Tonight to other sources on our free Interactive Media Bias Chart.
 Click Here!

-The following are the bias and reliability scores for MSNBC: The Last Word with Lawrence O'Donnell according to our Ad Fontes Media ratings methodology.
+The following are the overall bias and reliability scores for CNN: Don Lemon Tonight according to our Ad Fontes Media ratings methodology.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.